Is cryptocurrency a “bubble” or new money that will disrupt our financial system?

-- Immutability: when your transaction is confirmed and added to a block, it cannot be changed or reversed by no one, including yourself or the network team.
+When your transaction is confirmed and added to a block, it cannot be changed or reversed by no one, including yourself or the network team.
 The dark side of this benefit is the increased level of personal responsibility: careless attitude or ignorance may cost you a fortune, literally.
 If you commit an error, there will be no central authority to reach for help.

-- Anonymity (Pseudoanonymity): no blockchain transaction is linked to any real-world identity.
+No blockchain transaction is linked to any real-world identity.
 The viewers may only see the address the coins were sent to, which is just a chain of random characters.
 This trait makes skeptics believe that digital currency is a perfect financial tool for illegal trades, but many crypto transactions can actually be traced to real individuals if properly analyzed.
 The exception is some “privacy coins” like Monero, that offer 100% anonymity, but this very feature restricts the area of their use.

-- Speed: unlike ordinary money, cryptocurrencies move fast and cross borders easily.
+Unlike ordinary money, cryptocurrencies move fast and cross borders easily.
 A typical transaction is confirmed within minutes, even if you don’t offer any increased commission to miners.
 It doesn’t matter where in the world the sender and recipient are located, due to the global and P2P nature of blockchain.
 This cryptocurrency property appeals to migrant workers, travelers, entrepreneurs, freelancers and many other categories who deal with international money transfers regularly.

-- Low fees: high transaction fees is one of the things we hate about banks, especially when sending money abroad.
+High transaction fees is one of the things we hate about banks, especially when sending money abroad.
 In a blockchain network, the fees are non-existent compared to what a bank or a payment system would charge for moving the equivalent amount in fiat.
 In a blockchain network, the size of the commission depends on the amount of data (and not the sum of money) sent.

 Let’s refer again to the recent cryptocurrency transaction when an anonymous user sent almost $1 billion worth of BTC and paid a surprisingly big commission equivalent to $700.
 The community thought it was a huge overpayment.
 It would be hard to calculate how much a bank you take for $1 bln transfer, but if you send an amount under $10,000, a fee would be $15, more or less.
 And you will pay even more if the currency exchange is involved.